THE DATA IS IN

 Premise of our project

 The current political climate pits citizen against citizen and elevates party above country.
 We speculate that individuals’ beliefs are far more complex than a two-party system allows.
-We believe that between our film and live Table Talks, it is possible break the cycle of demonizing the political ‘other’ in order to generate self-awareness and personal agency in reversing the current trend.
+We believe that between our film and live Table Talks, it is possible break the cycle of demonizing the political ‘other’ in order to generate self-awareness, personal agency and common ground in reversing the current trend.
 To that end, we devised an Entry & Exit Poll.

 After asking participants to share their own political identities, we established a horizontal axis that captures the degree to which respondents align along the left/right spectrum.
 We then asked a series of questions designed to get at the implicit biases we carry about people who align and don’t align with our party identity.
 These biases were measured before and after the presentation.
 Use the slider to swipe between the before and after on each data set.